Teaching Major in Social Studies, 57-66 hours

 Examines causes and consequences of social class, status, and mobility in the United States and other countries.
 Prerequisite: SOC 100 or permission of the instructor.

-SOC 328 - Globalization and the Third World.
+SOC 328 - Globalization and the Social World.

 Examines the process of globalization especially as it occurs in the